If you haven’t started using video as a marketing strategy for your business, what are you waiting for?

 As a business owner you help your clients solve specific problems.
 Think about the questions your clients ask you and your most popular topics.

 If you use speaking or writing as a marketing strategy your content is ready and waiting.
 You can share ’how to tips’, advice, or new perspectives about a topic.
-Here is an example of one of my ‘how to’ videos about how to introduce yourself at events and mistakes to avoid.

 Be sure to mention your website address at the beginning and/or end of your video (or show the url as text at the start and end).
 And make a clear call-to-action about your valuable giveaway (more about that here).